vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 **IMPORTANT**:

+- If you use the Create Virtual Container Host wizard to create VCHs, it is **mandatory** to use a port group for the public network.
-- By default, VCHs that you deploy by using `vic-machine` use the standard VM Network for the public network.
-For deployments to vCenter Server clusters, it is strongly recommended that you create and use a  port group for the public network.
-The VCH endpoint VM must be able to obtain an IP address on this port group.
-Using the VM Network instead of a port group prevents vSphere vMotion from moving the VCH endpoint VM between hosts in the cluster.
+- If you use `vic-machine` to deploy VCHs, by default the VCH uses the VM Network, if present, for the public network.
+If the VM Network is present, it is therefore not mandatory to use a port group for the public network, but it is strongly recommended.
+Using the default VM Network for the public network instead of a port group prevents vSphere vMotion from moving the VCH endpoint VM between hosts in a cluster.
+If the VM Network is not present, you must create a port group for the public network.
 - You can use the same port group as the public network for multiple VCHs.
+You cannot use the same port group for the public network as you use for the bridge network.
+- You can share the public network port group with the client and management networks.
+If you do not configure the client and management networks to use specific port groups, those networks use the settings that you specify for the public network.
 - The port group must exist before you create the VCH.
 For information about how to create a VMware vSphere Distributed Switch and a port group, see [Create a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere documentation.
 - All hosts in a cluster should be attached to the port group.
 For information about how to add hosts to a vSphere Distributed Switch, see [Add Hosts to a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere  documentation.
-- The Create Virtual Container Host wizard only allows you to select port groups.
-You cannot select whole networks, for example the standard VM Network.
-Consequently, if you use the Create Virtual Container Host wizard, you must create a port group for the public network before you deploy the VCH.
-You cannot use `vic-machine configure` to change the public network setting after you deploy the VCH.
+- You cannot use `vic-machine configure` to change the public network setting after you deploy the VCH.

-If you do not configure the client and management networks to use specific port groups, those networks use the settings that you specify for the public network.

 #### Create VCH Wizard